Keyboard Shortcuts

 Model Context Protocol — an open standard from Anthropic for connecting AI agents to external tools and data.

-AI Agent Claude, ChatGPT, etc. MCP MCP Server OAuth 2.0 · Tools API Your Backend Database · Services
+AI Agent Claude, ChatGPT, etc. MCP MCP Server Tools · Resources API Your Backend Database · Services

 Why Should You Care?